lmjakt/Read_bam/README.md

 PKG_LIBS=-lhts
 ```

-The two first lines are commented out; these contain options that should be
+The two first lines are commented out; these contain options that
-passed to `gcc` (the compiler) when compiling the source code (I should remove
+should be passed to `gcc` (the compiler) when compiling the source
-these at some point in the future). `CPPFLAGS` contain options related to the `C`
+code (I should remove these at some point in the future since they
+should not be used in `Makevars` files). `CPPFLAGS` contain options
-pre-processor; here it specifies a directory that may contain header files; the
+related to the `C` pre-processor; here it specifies a directory that
-second one states that the executable should be linked to the `libhts.so`
+may contain header files; the second one states that the executable
+should be linked to the `libhts.so` library.
-library.

 If you have installed `libhts` to a non-standard directory, then you
 should probably include something like: